manaknight/ai_react_starter/AI_RULES.md

 **CRITICAL: Follow this architecture to prevent integration pain**

-- **UI talks ONLY to hooks** - Components never import fetch, axios, or mock data directly
+- **UI talks ONLY to hooks** - Components never import fetch, axios, or API calls directly
 - **Hooks talk ONLY to services** - Business logic stays in services, not hooks
-- **Services are swappable** - Services use centralized endpoints and automatic mock/real switching via environment flag
+- **Services use centralized endpoints** - All API endpoints defined in one place for consistency
 - **Context owns global state & orchestration** - Auth, permissions, feature flags, shared UI state

 ## Folder Structure